drhsqlite/fossil-mirror/www/glossary.md

-    try to use Fossil as a system deployment tool by archiving versions of the OS configuration files and then unpacking them on a new system, the extracted project files would have read/write access by the user who did the extraction, which probably isn’t want you were wanting.
+    try to use Fossil as a system deployment tool by archiving versions of the OS configuration files and then unpacking them on a new system, the extracted project files would have read/write access by the user who did the extraction, which probably isn’t what you were wanting.

     Even with these problems aside, do you really want a `.fslckout`